-- The inclusion of BIOL550 or MSCI526, and BIOL681, 682. - A written comprehensive examination completed before the third semester in residence. - A thesis earning 6 credits. - · A final oral examination in defense of the thesis. - A minimum of 30 credits of approved course work and thesis.
+- The inclusion of BIOL550, 681, 682. - A written comprehensive examination (BIOL670) completed before the end of the third semester in residence. - A thesis earning 6 credits (two registrations for BIOL699). - A final oral examination in defense of the thesis. - A minimum of 30 credits of approved course work and thesis.